MN Department of Health Testing

 Once you have made an appointment time, paid, and received a confirmation of your registration, please check-in within 5 minutes of your appointment time.
 We will swab your nose within 5 minutes and you are done with us.
-You will receive your results via email and text 20-30 minutes after you are swabbed.
+You will receive your results via email and text about an hour after you are swabbed.

 Do you take insurance?